-With some knowledge and preparation, catching and handling frogs, whether they’re wild caught or captive-born, can be accomplished safely with little chance of harming yourself or the frog.
+Because of these reasons, it’s important to practice frog holding etiquette.
+With some knowledge and preparation, catching and handling frogs can be accomplished safely and with little chance of harming yourself or the frog.

-- When handling, amphibians can absorb the chemicals lingering on your hands
+- Amphibians absorb chemicals lingering on your hands

 - Squeezing frogs too hard can result in injury or death